tobisherer/Transit-App/README.md

 Good things:
 - Learned how to work with GitHub
 - Found my limitations and some weaknesses, so I can get to work on them now.
+- Discovered different ways to start building an app
 - Learned A LOT!

 Did what I could with extremely limited time, previous engagements, strict work schedule with tight, looming deadlines.